 Charlottesville has the cosmopolitan feel of a big city combined with the cozy atmosphere of a college town.

-Discover the historic Downtown Mall, with its wide variety of shops, bookstores, and ethnic food, complete with outdoor dining.
-Enjoy concerts, movies, and entertainers at the historic movie theatre, outdoor amphitheatre, and local music venues.
+Discover the historic Downtown Mall, with its wide variety of shops, bookstores, and restaurants, complete with outdoor dining.
+Enjoy concerts, movies, and entertainers at the historic movie theatre, outdoor amphitheater, and local music venues.

 Hang out at the Corner!
-Immediately adjacent to Grounds, this student hangout includes restaurants and bookstores.
-This cobblestone stretch has been a meeting place between the University and the town for over a century.
+Immediately adjacent to Grounds, this student hangout includes restaurants and shops.
+This cobblestone stretch has been a meeting place between the University and the city for over a century.

-Home to UVa's student body and a large population of young professionals, Charlottesville boasts a wide variety of affordable housing options, from economy flats to townhouses and condominiums.
-University and city buses provide free transportation all around Grounds, the city, and the shopping centers north of Charlottesville.
+Home to UVA's student body and a large population of young professionals, Charlottesville boasts a wide variety of housing options, from apartments to townhouses and condominiums.
+University and city buses provide transportation all around Grounds, the city, and the shopping centers north of Charlottesville.